QUARK-framework/QUARK/docs/developer.rst

                 """
                 Saves the application state.

-                :param path: The path where the application state should be saved.
+                :param path: The path where the application state should be saved
-                :param iter_count: The iteration count.
+                :param iter_count: The iteration count
                 :returns:None
                 """
                 save_your_application(self.application, f"{path}/application.txt")